Presenting: An updated roundup of how to save with my favorite cash back apps! Here is a list of some of the specific cash back apps that I use:

 - If an offer shows up on more than one app, you can claim the cash back on each.

-So here’s how to save with cash back apps:
+So here’s how to save with cash back apps!

 A summary of each cash back app

 Once you hit $20 in your Checkout 51 account, you can request payment via check.
 Checkout 51 updates their offers each Thursday, and the app is available for Android or iOS.
-Note: Most Checkout 51 offers stack with manufacturer coupons.
+Note: Some Checkout 51 offers stack with manufacturer coupons.
 Those that do not will specify that in the fine print for the offer.